 Inspiring producers/engineers: Kurt Ballou, Steve Albini, Chris Lord-Alge, Butch Vig, Jay Maas, Andrew Scheps, amm...

 What's the biggest misconception about what you do?

-The biggest misconception is to think that I can make poorly recorded tracks or crappy performances sound awesome.
-I can improve almost everything, but it always takes a good song, performed by a good musician, recorded carefully in an adequate environment to really produce something great that will get the listeners attention.
+The biggest misconception is to think that I can make poorly recorded tracks or crappy performances sound just as awesome as (insert band name here).
+I can improve almost everything, but it always takes a good song, performed by a good musician, recorded carefully to really produce something great that will get the listeners attention.
 We're engineers and artists, not magicians!

 What advice do you have for a customer looking to hire a provider like you?